Church of St Mary and St John

 The Church of St Mary and St John is the older of two Roman Catholic churches in the town of Ballincollig, County Cork, Ireland.
 The church was built in the 1860s, funded by donations from the local people of the time, and officially opened on 28 October 1866.
 The church is in a Gothic Revival style, combined with some features of other periods.
 It is built of ashlar limestone with roof slates.
+The church is included in the Record of Protected Structures maintained by Cork City Council.

 First church

 Up to 1808, Catholic residents of Ballincollig had to travel to Ballinora, Kilnaglory or Clash Cross in Carriganarra to attend mass.
 An increase in the Catholic population, largely due to the expansion of the Ballincollig Royal Gunpowder Mills, made it necessary for a new church to be erected in Ballincollig.
 This new church became the parish church - replacing Ballinora as the main church in the area.

 The first church was built in 1808 by Fr.
 Nicholas O’Riordan P.P. in the building which is now occupied by the community hall.
 The site was given by Charles Henry Leslie for 960 years at the rent of 6d (2½ p.) per year.
 Leslie also donated 100 guineas towards the cost of building the church.
 The Bishop of Cork, Francis Moylan, was involved in the negotiations for the site.
 After the closure of this church building in 1866, it was converted to use as a school.